Train-before-Test Harmonizes Language Model Rankings

 This lack of unified ranking is sometimes seen as a desirable feature within the community~\citep{liang2022holistic}.
 Some argue that variability reflects the multifaceted strengths and weaknesses of LLMs, suggesting that users should select the best model tailored to their specific needs~\citep{ghosh2024onebench,Zhang2024TaskMA,Shnitzer2023LargeLM}.
 For example, a user who focuses on mathematical tasks could prioritize the math benchmark to choose the optimum model.
 However, there are two significant concerns regarding this approach: First, the user-driven selection strategy poses challenges for model developers.
 Given the resource-intensive nature of LLM development~\citep{guo2025deepseek}, it is impractical to release a different model for every potential use case.
-Moreover, developers typically aim to create a general-purpose model~\citep{qwen,llama,gemma}; however, such a desideratum is often difficult to reliably measure due to the inconsistent rankings observed across benchmarks.
+Moreover, developers typically aim to create a general-purpose model~\citep{qwen,llama}; however, such a desideratum is often difficult to reliably measure due to the inconsistent rankings observed across benchmarks.
 Second, we demonstrate in this paper that benchmarks within the same task category can still exhibit substantial discrepancies in model rankings.

 One potential reason for the observed inconsistencies in model rankings is that models vary substantially in their training data~\citep{Gadre2023DataCompIS, albalaksurvey}.
-In particular, Dominguez et al.~(2024, \citep{dominguez2024training}) show that models vary in their degree of preparedness for popular benchmarks.
-Building on this idea, we introduce the notion of train-before-test, wherein we fine-tune each model on the corresponding training set to get every model well-prepared.
-We then investigate how this approach improves the consistency of rankings across benchmarks and discuss its implications for future benchmarking practices.
+In particular, \ifbool{use_citet}{\citet{dominguez2024training}}{Dominguez et al.~(2024, \citep{dominguez2024training})} show that models vary in their degree of preparedness for popular benchmarks.
+Building on this idea, we introduce the notion of train-before-test, wherein we fine-tune each model on the corresponding training set so every model arrives well prepared.
+While extensive literature exists on investigating different fine-tuning strategies for LLMs~\citep{Lin2024SelectingLL,Zeng2025LENSLLMUF,Lester2021ThePO}, this lies outside the scope of our investigation.
+Instead, we apply standardized fine-tuning~\citep{peft} as an evaluation tool to give all models equivalent preparation before testing.
+Rather than studying models from the same family with varying pre-training compute~\citep{Zhang2024WhenSM,kaplan2020scaling}, our experiments cover 61 models from six families and 24 tasks from different categories.
+We study how train-before-test improves ranking consistency across benchmarks and its implications for benchmarking practices.